Carballo (name)

-Carballo is originally a (Spanish, Galician, Catalan and Basque), surname.
-It is derived from both a Galician and Portuguese word meaning oak, referring to the family's settlement's surroundings of forest on mountainous terrain in A Coruña, Galicia, the north western part of Spain.
-Over the years, the surname has become more frequent in other countries and the name has had variations in its spelling.
+Carballo is a Galician, Spanish, Catalan and Basque surname, originating from the Galician and Portuguese words for oak.
+It references the family's settlements surroundings of forest on mountainous terrain in Carballo, Galicia, northwestern Spain.
+Over the years, the surname has become more frequent in other countries, and the name has had variations in its spelling.
 It became widely renowned in the early 1600s in the Spanish colonization of the Americas or New Spain and greatly expanded during the 1800s.
-It spread from South America, Central America, Mexico and North America, also including the Philippine islands, Cuba and Puerto Rico, territories of Spanish Colonialism or colonial expansion under the Crown of Castile during Spanish holdings in the Age of Discovery.
+It spread from South America, Central America, Mexico, and North America, also including the Philippine Islands, Cuba, and Puerto Rico, territories of Spanish Colonialism or colonial expansion under the Crown of Castile during Spanish holdings in the Age of Discovery.

-Origin of name
+Etymology

-Carballo has many variations in its spelling including Carvallo, Carbello, Caballero, Carvalho, Carbalho, Caraballo, Carbajo, Carvajal, Caballer, Cabral, Caballe, Carballino, Caballería, de Caballos, Caballo, Cavallón, Cavallero, Cabrillo and Carbralo, and partly due to illiteracy in early times.
-Surnames like Carballo transform in their pronunciation and spelling as they travel across villages, family branches and countries.
+Carballo has many variations in its spelling, including Carvallo, Carbello, Carvalho, Carbalho, Caraballo, Carbajo, Carvajal, Caballer, Caballe, Carballino, partly because of illiteracy in early times.
+Surnames like Carballo transform their pronunciation and spelling as they travel across villages, family branches, and countries.
 In times when literacy was uncommon, names such as Carballo were written down based on their pronunciation when people's names were written in government records.
 This could have led to misspellings of Carballo.
-Researching the misspellings and alternate spellings of the Carballo last name are vital to understanding the possible origins of the name.
+Researching the misspellings and alternate spellings of the Carballo last name is vital to understanding the possible origins of the name.

-Some of the first spelling variations for the origins of old name Carballo were found in the County of Castile in medieval Spain.
-While the patronymic and metronymic surnames, which are derived from the name of the father and mother respectively, are the most common form of a hereditary surname in Spain, occupational surnames are also emerged during the late Middle Ages.
+Some of the first spelling variations for the origins of the old name Carballo were found in the County of Castile in medieval Spain.
+While the patronymic and metronymic surnames, which are derived from the name of the father and mother, respectively, are the most common form of a hereditary surname in Spain, occupational surnames also emerge during the late Middle Ages.
 Many people, such as the Carballo family, adopted the name of their occupation as their surname.
 The surname Carballo was an occupational name for a knight or a knight's servant.

 Carballo family

 The name Carballo is documented as far back as 759 AD to Avilense Carballo alongside Morales, and Sebastian recorded by "Menendez Valdez, Miriano".
 There was a religious crusade with the Archbishop of Spain, the King of Spain and the country of Italy.
-First records found are of the early 16th century, starting with a military captain in the Spanish royal navy who was made Marquis for his leadership in a Spanish war.
+The first records found are of the early 16th century, starting with a military captain in the Spanish royal navy who was made Marquis for his leadership in a Spanish war.
 His name is Ferdinand Carballo.